ProgAbhi/tt-packages-project/README.md

 → Shows cities within the selected region.
 → Tour, Family, Honeymoon, and Holiday packages are categorized across each cities → Region names are shown and the selected region is highlighted.

-3. Package Detail Page
-→ Shows specific information about each packages.